erikdelange/EXIN-The-Experimental-Interpreter/README.md

 # EXIN - An Experimental Interpreter

 EXIN is an exercise in defining a progamming language and writing an interpreter for it.
-Both are meant to be as simple as possible to make it easy to understand how the interpreter code is structured and to be able to add new features.
-The language resembles Basic, C and Python.
+Both are as simple as possible to make it easy to understand how the interpreter code is structured and to be able to add new features.
+The language resembles bits of Basic, C and Python.
 This is an example of EXIN code:
 ```
 # Reverse string s
 #